imbo/imboclient-python/README.md

 Only Python 2.7 is tested/verified at the moment, virtualenv is recommended.

-Package will be deployed to pip repositories shortly, after a few backwards-compatible-break-inducing changes have been made to this client.
+Package will be deployed to pip repositories shortly, after a few planned backwards-compatible-break-inducing changes have been made to this client.
 See list of current issues on Github for an overview.

-USAGE
+Usage
 =====

 For a quick overview of the current functionality refer to the integration tests that perform simple operations with the client (self._client) [here](https://github.com/andreasrs/ImboclientPython/blob/master/imboclient/test/integration/test_client.py)